Darkmik70/arp_drone/README.md

 ## Usage
 This program has three main modes:
-- Standalone: The game is able to be played locally.
+- `Standalone`: The game is able to be played locally.
-- Server: The game is able to be played but requires the server to accept connections with two external clients (obstacles and targets).
+- `Server`: The game is able to be played but requires the server to accept connections with two external clients (obstacles and targets).
-- Client: Only the obstacles/targets processes will be operational.
+- `Client`: Only the obstacles/targets processes will be operational.
 They will provide a remote server with the expected data.
 No game can be played on the local machine.

 To change the execution mode, open the ```config.txt``` file, and make the necessary changes to the only uncommented line.
 The instructions are included at the top of the same file.